-Current estimates reveal that about half of Americans are not taking advantage of the preventive services provided by employer-sponsored health plans.1 These services include colorectal cancer screening.
+Current estimates reveal that Americans are taking advantage of the preventive services provided by employer-sponsored health plans at only half the recommended rate.1 These services include colorectal cancer screening.

-Screening for colorectal cancer in adults aged 50 to 75 years helps identify disease early and reduces the death rate from colorectal cancer.2 Yet about one-third of eligible adults have never been screened.2
+Screening for colorectal cancer in adults aged 45 to 75 years helps identify disease early and reduces the death rate from colorectal cancer.2,3 Yet about one-third of eligible adults have never been screened.3

 1 out of every 3

-50- to 75-year-olds have NEVER been screened for colorectal cancer2
+eligible adults has NEVER been screened for colorectal cancer3

 Experts have studied the impact that serious conditions like cancer, especially colorectal cancer, can have on companies, like lost work time and underperformance.